MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-PowerShellConnectivity.md

 - Latency(MS): The time required to complete the test in milliseconds.
 - Error: Any error messages that were encountered.

-You can write the results to a file by piping the output to ConvertTo-Html or ConvertTo-Csv and adding `> <filename>` to the command.
+You can write the results to a file by piping the output to ConvertTo-Html and Set-Content.
 For example: `Test-PowerShellConnectivity -ClientAccessServer MBX01 | ConvertTo-Html | Set-Content -Path "C:\My Documents\PowerShell Test.html"`.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://learn.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).